 Fidelity Momentum Factor ETF (FDMO)

-The Fidelity Momentum Factor ETF (NYSE:FDMO) is more prosaic in its approach than the aforementioned QMOM, but it's still a credible momentum idea.
+The Fidelity Momentum Factor ETF FDMO is more prosaic in its approach than the aforementioned QMOM, but it's still a credible momentum idea.
 FDMO follows the Fidelity U.S. Momentum Factor Index, “which is designed to reflect the performance of stocks of large and mid-capitalization U.S. companies that exhibit positive momentum signals,” according to Fidelity.

 Tech stocks account for about a quarter of FDMO's weights and, for the most part, the fund's sector weights don't deviated wildly from those found in the S&P 500.